Michitaro-Naito/guidelines/working-guidelines.md

 We think that's cheating, preventing cooperation and should be banned.

+### Never envy the others

+Alice earns x10 higher than Bob sometimes.
+Bob should never envy her success.
+Because unfair earnings between cooperators might be a fault of Amlitek, but not hers.

 ### Think Best and Offer

 Time is finite so that we can't specify everything sometimes.